gerry-montemayor/portfolio/README.md

-This is my personal portfolio built with html,css, and some javascript.
+This is my personal portfolio built with html, css, and some javascript.

 TODO:
 - add more details about myself, including hobbies